 On top of that, this is one of the most affordable offroad electric scooters today.
 In fact, it is the single best offroad electric scooter in the $1000 price range.

 As with any electric scooter, the helmet is non-negotiable and critical.
 This is especially true for this scooter, as it is quite powerful.
 I recommend at least an open-face helmet, as bicycle helmets may not suffice.
 Check out the guide on electric scooter helmets to figure out which helmet would go along with this scooter.

-A full-body motorcycle armor wouldn’t hurt, but unless you push the speed to the limit a lot, it may be an overkill.
+A full-body motorcycle armor wouldn’t hurt, but unless you push the speed to the limit a lot, it may be overkill.

 Reliability and lifespan

 It may be too soon to tell exactly how long will this scooter serve you.
 There is one promising fact in play – every owner that has bought this scooter when it first came out (around June 2019) has left a 5-star review and hasn’t changed it ever since.
 We can’t really be sure that translates to absolutely no major defects from that point onward, but it sure is a very good sign.

 You really don’t need to do that much to keep this scooter healthy.

 Besides the standard scooter cleaning and maintenance procedure, all you need to do is make sure:

 - the battery is never fully discharged or in contact with water